EmployeeIssues.comU.S. Employee Rights in Plain English

 About Federal Labor Laws

-Laws are also called statutes.
-Regulations enforce them.
+Laws are also called statutes and regulations enforce them.
 Acts of congress establish Federal labor laws, as well as other Federal laws.

 Act contents, explanations and interpretations by governmental and other qualified Web sites are linked below by act title.
 Acts that are not Federal labor laws per se, but that do have provisions related to some aspect of employment, are also included.